Krla20/javascript-challenge/README.md

   4. `country`
   5. `shape`

-* You can filter all values at onces:
+* You can filter all values at once:
 <p align="center"><img width="800" height= "400" src="Images/data2handleall.PNG"></p>

 * You can file only by 1 value: